jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/UserManual.md

 - **Appendix**.
 Specifications and background information.

 ### Related documents
+You can download the following documents from https://radixpro.com/enigma .
+After installation, you will find them at your hard drive in the folder c:\enigma_ar\docs .
 - **Installation manual** which leads you through the installation process.
 - **Release notes**, an overview of added functionality in this and previous releases.
-- **Pogrammers manual**, a separate manual for those that are interested in the source code of Enigma.
+- **Developers manual**, a separate manual for those that are interested in the source code of Enigma.

 ## General information
 Enigma consists of several modules, currently a module for charts and a module for research.